codayoda36/Ns-home-assistant/README.md

         min_departure_threshold: 5
         update_frequency: 120
         routes:
-          - from_station: "Amsterdam"
+          - from_station: "alm"
-            to_station: "Utrecht"
+            to_station: "shl"
-            sensor_name: "amsterdam_to_utrecht"
+            sensor_name: "almere_to_schiphol"
             travel_time: "08:00"
-          - from_station: "Utrecht"
+          - from_station: "shl"
-            to_station: "Amsterdam"
+            to_station: "alm"
-            sensor_name: "utrecht_to_amsterdam"
+            sensor_name: "schiphol_to_almere"
     ```

 ## Configuration

+### Station Codes:
+- `station codes`: For the sations you need to use the sation code you can get those [here](https://nl.wikipedia.org/wiki/Lijst_van_spoorwegstations_in_Nederland).
+-
-### Required Configuration Options:
+### Configuration Options:

 - `api_key`: Your NS API key.
 You can obtain it by [creating an account on the NS API portal](https://apiportal.ns.nl/).

-### Optional Configuration Options:

-- `min_departure_threshold`: Minimum time (in minutes) before departure to start fetching data.
+- `min_departure_threshold (Optional)`: Time before the next trip is showen so if this is set to 5 if the train leaves in 5 minutes or less the next train is showen.
 Default is `5` minutes.

-- `update_frequency`: Frequency (in seconds) to update the sensor data.
+- `update_frequency (Optional)`: Frequency (in seconds) to update the sensor data.
 Default is `120` seconds.
 - `routes`: List of dictionaries representing different routes.
-Each dictionary should contain the following mandatory parameters:
+Each dictionary should contain the following parameters:

   - `from_station`: Departure station.